The 12 steps to a Turtle Coat Architectural Coatings job.

 4. Masking: All areas that are not being coated are masked off by taping and sometimes temporarily removing items such as house numbers, mailboxes, some light fixtures, etc. Special care is taken with shrubs, decks, lawns, etc. to manage over spray.

-5. Caulking: This step is very important to seal around doors and windows, corners, over hangs, and other siding and trim areas, we are very thorough with this step of the process and use a commercial grade Elastomeric Eura theme sealant.
+5. Caulking: This step is very important to seal around doors and windows, corners, over hangs, and other siding and trim areas.
+We are very thorough with this step of the process and use a commercial grade Elastomeric urethane sealant.
 The sealant we use for this will always stay very flexible so it will expand and contact with the house during seasonal temperature changes.

 6. Patch & Repair: In this step, we fill holes, cracks, dings, etc. and work on minor cosmetic type of repairs.

 7. Priming: Our Turtle Coat Adhesive Primer is applied to all areas that are being coated.
 This waterproof adhesive bonds very tightly , on an actual molecular level.
 This becomes a permanent surface of the substrate.
 In some situations, we will use special primers in addition to the adhesive.
 This would typically be to control rust or bleed through from knots or various types of wood that are prone to tannin.
 Tannin is a term used for Tanic Acid that can sometimes leach out of wood for years.